mmapplebeck/dictionary-manager/README.md

 I would have also liked to add Enzyme tests for some components but did not get to it.

-## Item Validation

-I made some assumptions about how dictionary item validation should work since the assignment description was brief.
-If this was a real project, I would fully flesh out those details before starting work.
-My assumptions are as follows:

-The order of error severity is: Cycle > Chain > Fork > Duplicate.

-Cycles are the most serious error, with level "error".
-Chains, Forks, and Duplicates are level "warning".

-If a dictionary item causes multiple errors, it will be marked with the error type with highest severity.

 ## Future Additions

 Some thoughts on possible additions:

 - TypeScript for static type-checking
 - Enzyme tests for components
-- Local storage for saving/loading application state
 - Editing dictionary names
 - Internationalization
 - Accessibility audit